Bipolar Disorder in Pregnancy

 Your doctor may suggest that you switch during pregnancy to an older-generation antipsychotic such as haloperidol (Haldol).
 This may also be a good idea if you've stopped taking a mood stabilizer but symptoms came back.

 Antidepressants.
 There is less information about the effects of antidepressants on bipolar disorder and pregnancy.
-If you are on antidepressants, your doctors will watch you closely for mood switches or the acceleration of cycling.
+If you are on antidepressants, your doctors will watch you closely for mood switches or multiple episodes over time.
 Also, know that these drugs may increase the risk of mania.
-This is especially true if mood stabilizers have been stopped.
+This is thought to be especially true if mood stabilizers have been stopped.